How do you understand the deposit patterns of online casino players in 2026?

 - Build basic deposit-segmentation rules

-- Align creatives/offers per segment and set tests
+- Align creatives and offers per segment and set tests

 - Deploy tracking updates and run experiments